Psychedelic trance: Suomisaundi

-Uplifting trance

-Uplifting trance, is a subgenre of trance that incorporates more elaborate melodies and more attractive riffs, generally making use of arpeggios and producing a euphoric sound.[1]
-The name, which arose with the rise of progressive trance in 1997, is derives from the feeling that one feels when being listened to (uplifting means in English "to raise the spirit").
-It is a very melodic trance, ranging from 132 BPM to 142 BPM.

 Derivations

 Psybient

-Psybient, also known as psychedelic ambient or ambient psy — is a genre of electronic music, that contains elements of ambient, downtempo, psychedelic trance, dub, world music, new wave, ethereal wave, and IDM.
-The genre is also known for different alternative names used in different time periods, — the earliest developments of the genre within ambient house and chill-out music scenes were known as psychill, psychedelic chillout, psy chillout, the later works within goa trance and psychedelic trance scenes are known as ambient psytrance or ambient goa.
+Psybient, also known as psychedelic ambient or ambient psy, is a genre of electronic music that contains elements of ambient, downtempo, psychedelic trance, dub, world music, new wave, ethereal wave, and IDM.
+The genre is also known for different alternative names used in different time periods.
+The earliest developments of the genre within ambient house and chill-out music scenes were known as psychill, psychedelic chillout, psy chillout, the later works within goa trance and psychedelic trance scenes are known as ambient psytrance or ambient goa.
 The dub derived developments are known as psydub and psystep.

 Psybient pieces are structured to generate vast soundscapes or a "musical journey".
-Like psytrance, it emphasizes on-going rhythm and beat-matching, however, it is more lenient to beat changes than psytrance.
+Like psytrance, it emphasizes ongoing rhythm, but due to its ambient and atmospheric sections, it focuses less on beatmatching and allows for a myriad of tempo changes.

 Festivals

 In general, large psytrance festivals are culturally and musically diverse.

 Earthdance, the world's largest synchronized music and dance festival for peace, arose from the psychedelic trance culture.

 At the 2004 Glastonbury Festival in the United Kingdom, psytrance was given an entire day on the Glade stage.

 The Alien Safari, Vortex, and Synergy festivals are just a few of South Africa's many recurring and long-running psytrance festivals.

-Rainbow Serpent Festival, Esoteric Festival, New Psycle, and Earthcore (now discontinued) are just a few of Australia's long-running psytrance festivals, dubbed "doofs."
+Rainbow Serpent Festival, Strawberry Fields, and Earthcore (now discontinued) are just a few of Australia's long-running psytrance festivals, dubbed "doofs".

 The Boom Festival in Portugal began as a psytrance festival but has since expanded to include world music.
-It is held in August every other year and combines social activism with cultural and spiritual elements.
+It is held in summer every other year and combines social activism with cultural and spiritual elements.

 The Ozora Festival in Hungary is an arts-focused event that emphasizes connecting with nature and oneself.
 Psytrance is still very popular at this festival.

 Cultural research

-In 2007 research was conducted on the global psytrance scene.
+In 2007, research was conducted on the global psytrance scene.
 600 people from 40 countries provided detailed information via an online questionnaire.
 The results were published as "Beyond Subculture and Post-subculture?
 The Case of Virtual Psytrance" in the Journal of Youth Studies.

-In 2012 Graham St. John published Global Tribe: Technology, Spirituality and Psytrance, Equinox.
+In 2012, Graham St. John published Global Tribe: Technology, Spirituality and Psytrance, Equinox.
 (ISBN 9781845539559).